 Section 60a UrhG Teaching in educational establishments

-Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung (BMBF)) (August 2019): Urheberrecht in der Wissenschaft – Ein Überblick für Forschung, Lehre und Bibliotheken (in German) (PDF, 1.61 MB)
+Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung (BMBF)) (August 2020): Urheberrecht in der Wissenschaft – Ein Überblick für Forschung, Lehre und Bibliotheken (in German) (Handout, PDF, 1,7 MB, only available in German)

-Federal Ministry of Education and Research ((Bundesministerium für Bildung und Forschung (BMBF)) (3 September 2019): Urheberrecht in der Wissenschaft – Was Forschende und Lehrende wissen sollten (in German)
+Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung (BMBF)): Urheberrecht in der Wissenschaft – Lehre (in German)

 If the e-books or articles in e-journals are already in the University Library’s collection, you can easily link to these resources in your digital course reserve.